galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 ## WG and SIGs are complimentary

 Working Groups are:
-* Focused on technical issues.
+* focused on technical issues
-* Manage important Project infrastructure assets, including source code, for the long term.
+* manage important Project infrastructure assets, including source code, for the long term
-* Are also self-organised.
+* self-organised
-* Have representative(s) as a contact point.
+* have representative(s) as a contact point
-* Send a representative to the Technical Board ([GTB](/community/governance/gtb/)).
+* send a representative to the Technical Board ([GTB](/community/governance/gtb/))
-* Contribute to the roadmap by providing technical input and requesting resources for technical and development activities.
+* contribute to the roadmap by providing technical input and requesting resources for technical and development activities

-SIG members, and especially the representatives, are encouraged to join WG meetings or talk to the WG representative to raise issues or request for help.
+SIG members, and especially the representatives, are encouraged to join WG meetings or talk to the WG representative to raise issues or request help.
-For example requesting assistance from the tools and workflows WG.
+For example, requesting assistance from the tools and workflows WG.
 Vice versa WGs might contact SIGs to harvest inputs from the community.
 For example for some larger UI/UX changes.